major/major.io/content/posts/2019/2019-11-08-monitor-cyberpower-ups-wattage.md

 categories:
 - Blog Posts
 date: '2019-11-08'
-description: Monitor the power consumption of your CyberPower UPS and display the live output in your Linux desktop's status bar.
+summary: Monitor the power consumption of your CyberPower UPS and display the live output in your Linux desktop's status bar.
 images:
 - images/2019-11-08-cyberpower-ups.png